 - The prints cost roughly 50 cents each, which is about average for mini-printers.
 As this is not my primary source of photo printing, I’m o.k with the cost.
 I primarily use the pictures in my journal and for small projects, so I’m not printing out large numbers at a time.

 I purchased a separate hard shell case that houses my printer, paper, cord, etc. ( A case doesn’t come with the printer, unless you purchase a bundle.
 This particular case isn’t included in a bundle, but I fell in love with it and bought it separately.)
-This one is the sane case with a different design than the one I bought.

-It’s the Fintie carrying case.
+Mine is the Fintie carrying case.
 It holds the printer, cord, paper, etc. It comes in several pretty designs, Sturdy, functional, and pretty.